Topological K-theory for discrete groups and Index theory: Abstract

 \section{Abstract}

-For any countable discrete group $\Gamma$ (without any further assumptions on it) we construct an explicit morphism from the topological model of the Left-Hand side of the Baum-Connes assembly map, $K^*_{top}(\Gamma)$, to the cyclic periodic homology of the group algebra, $HP_*(\mathbb{C}\Gamma)$.
-This morphism, called the Chern assembly map, allows in particular to give a proper and explicit formulation for a Chern-Connes pairing
+For any countable discrete group $\Gamma$ (without any further assumptions on it) we first construct an explicit morphism from the Left-Hand side of the Baum-Connes assembly map, $K^*_{top}(\Gamma)$, to the periodic cyclic homology of the group algebra, $HP_*(\mathbb{C}\Gamma)$.
+This morphism, called the Chern-Baum-Connes assembly map, allows in particular to give a proper and explicit formulation for a Chern-Connes pairing

-for any countable discrete group $\Gamma$.
-Several theorems are needed to get to the above mentioned Chern assemby map.
-In particular we establish a delocalised Riemann-Roch theorem, the wrong way functoriality for periodic delocalised cohomology for $\Gamma$-proper actions, the construction of a Chern morphism between the Left-Hand side of Baum-Connes and a delocalised cohomology group associated to $\Gamma$ which is an isomorphism once tensoring with $\mathbb{C}$, and the construction of an explicit cohomological assembly map between the delocalised cohomology group associated to $\Gamma$ and the cyclic periodic homology of the group algebra.
+Several theorems are needed to formulate the Chern-Baum-Connes assembly map.
+In particular we establish a delocalised Riemann-Roch theorem, the wrong way functoriality for periodic delocalised cohomology for $\Gamma$-proper actions, the construction of a Chern morphism between the Left-Hand side of Baum-Connes and a delocalised cohomology group associated to $\Gamma$ which is an isomorphism once tensoring with $\mathbb{C}$, and the construction of an explicit cohomological assembly map between the delocalised cohomology group associated to $\Gamma$ and the homology group $H_*(\Gamma,F\Gamma)$ (where $F\Gamma$ is the complex vector space freely generated by the set of elliptic elements in $\Gamma$).
+This last group $H_*(\Gamma,F\Gamma)$ identifies, by the work of Burghelea, as a direct factor of the cyclic periodic homology of the group algebra.

+Moreover, in this paper $K^*_{top}(\Gamma)$ stands for the topological $K$-theory for discrete groups as originally proposed by Baum and Connes in their first paper, where wrong way functoriality in equivariant $K$-theory was used for its construction.
+As part of our results we prove that this model is indeed isomorphic to the analytic model for the left-hand side of the assembly map.

+We conclude the paper by giving an explicit index theoretical formula for the above mentioned pairing (without any further assumptions on $\Gamma$) in terms of pairings of invariant forms, associated to geometric cycles and given in terms of delocalized Chern and Todd classes, and currents naturally associated to group cocycles using Burghelea's computation.
+This gives a complete solution, for discrete countable groups, to the problem of defining and computing a geometric pairing between the left hand side of the Baum-Connes assembly map, given in terms of geometric cycles associated to proper actions of the discrete group on manifolds, and cyclic periodic cohomology of the group algebra.